buhrmi/buhrmi/README.md

 ### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-Take control of your favourite Twitch streamers, turn them into Simps, and send them off into the Arena to fight for honor and glory.
+Turn your favourite Twitch streamers into your personal Simps and send them to the moon.

 ### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)